 Despite the fluctuation of the economy, Delaware remains one of the famous choices in terms of incorporation.
 Even giant corporations such as Bank of America and Google decided to opt for Delaware as the incorporation destination.

-Then, what are the reasons behind all of these crucial decisions?
+Then, why start a business in Delaware?
 The answer lies in the state’s law, taxation, and favorable business environment.

-2. Common types of business entities in Delaware
+2. What are common types of business entities in Delaware

 As mentioned above, though being a small state in the US, Delaware offers quite a few business structures that are suitable for a vast majority of business scopes.